Fence Panels from East Anglia's Favourite Fencing Supplier

-Closeboard fence panels are commonly agreed upon as a superior, stronger and more durable fence panel when compared to waney edge fence panels.
+Closeboard/ feather edge fence panels are commonly agreed upon as a superior, stronger and more durable panel when compared to any alternative.

 Sometimes referred to as feather edge or weather board fence panels, a closeboard fence panels has vertical feather edge slats fixed to horizontal backing rails.

-There is many different varieties of closeboard fence panel available throughout Clacton and indeed the whole of Essex, Suffolk, Cambridge & Hertfordshire.
+There is many different varieties of closeboard panels available throughout the East of England.

-Not all closeboard fence panels are of equal quality.
+Not all closeboard / feather edge panels are of equal quality.
 When obtaining quotes for the supply of new garden fencing there is a few things you need to establish:

 - What is the quality of the fencing timber?

-- How many backing rails does the fence panel have?
+- How many backing rails/ supports does each panel have?

 These questions are some of the biggest factors of how long a new garden fence will last before it needs to be replaced.

-- All of our closeboard fence panels are pressure treated.
+- All of our close board fencing panels are pressure treated.

-- Our fence panels use some of the thickest timbers used in the industry
+- Our fence panels use some of the thickest timbers locally.

-- We have established close working relationships with some of the biggest saw mills nationwide.
+- We have established close working relationships with some of the biggest saw mills both nationally and internationally.
 This ensures we receive consistent high quality timber.